Learning outcomes

 You will be able to:

-• Communicate research effectively to other experts and the general public.
+• communicate research effectively in written and oral forms to other experts and the general public.

-• Systematically and analytically acquire and communicate new knowledge.
+• systematically and analytically acquire and communicate new knowledge within the discipline of human geography.

-• Independently assess and reflect upon the methodological, ethical and practical challenges of research.
+• independently conduct a focused research project and assess and reflect upon the methodological, ethical and practical challenges of your research.